Pjsrcool/SCG-Research/Notes/jalangi2_proxy/realworld/babel_config_5.md

 ## Projects tested
 Project | Works? | Notes
 ---|---|---
-aurelia-realworld-example-app | No | Google Chrome page is blank.
+aurelia-realworld-example-app | No | Loading takes forever.
+Google Chrome page is blank.
 Jalangi button is blank and is unresponsive.
-Console reports error `Uncaught SyntaxError: Unexpected token '<'` crizmas-mvc-realworld-example-app | Yes |
+Console reports error `Uncaught SyntaxError: Unexpected token '<'`.
+This error also appears when running the app normally, without trying to convert it to ES5. crizmas-mvc-realworld-example-app | Yes |
 ember-realworld | No | Google Chrome page is blank.
 Jalangi has some results.
 Console reports errors `Uncaught SyntaxError: Unexpected token '<'` and `Uncaught ReferenceError: require is not defined` event-driven-web-components-realworld-example-app | ? | Currently having issues with installation and running